 Other than this, however, we have nothing but praise for this product because it offers an excellent set of features that anyone would want to see in a set of wireless headphones.
 You get a total of 6 hours of runtime when they are fully charged and in case you travel with the carrying case, you’re in for a surprise!
 This will lend you an extra hour of charging because the case doubles as a wireless charger!

 One aspect where these headphones outshine all others is their high quality and premium sound performance.
-The quality is that great as it works with an optimized driver and tuning by AKG.
+The quality is great as it works with an optimized driver and tuning by AKG.
 This ensures that the results are a more vast range of sound options.
-One of the worse things about headphones while you drive or ride your bike is that it becomes so hard to make sense of traffic.
+One of the worse things about headphones, while you drive or ride your bike, is that it becomes so hard to make sense of traffic.